aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 To use deployed SageMaker endpoints with the target solution, specify them as follows:

-endpointNames is a list of SageMaker endpoint names.
-(Example: `["elyza-llama-2", "rinna"]`)
+`endpointNames` is a list of SageMaker endpoint names.
+Optionally you can specify region for each endpoint.

-To specify the prompt template used when constructing prompts in the backend, you need to include the prompt type in the endpoint name.
-(Example: `llama-2`, `rinna`, etc.) See `packages/cdk/lambda/utils/models.ts` for details.
-Add prompt templates as needed.

 ```typescript
 // parameter.ts